Passer au contenu

 Nicolas Bernier, sound creation, performing arts

-Myriam Boucher, ound creation, visual music
+Myriam Boucher, ound creation, visual music and sound ecology

 Ana Dall’Ara, electroacoustic composition